rkt/rkt/app-container/SPEC.md

 This mechanism is only used for discovery of contents URLs.
 Anything implementing this spec should enforce any signing rules set in place by the operator and ensure the app manifest provided by the fetched app fileset image are all prefixed from the same domain.

-Discovery URLs that require interpolation are RFC 6570 URI templates.
+Discovery URLs that require interpolation are [RFC6570](https://tools.ietf.org/html/rfc6570) URI templates.

 Inspired by: https://golang.org/cmd/go/#hdr-Remote_import_paths

 ## App Container Metadata Service

 For a variety of reasons, it is desirable to not write files to the filesystem in order to run a container:
-* Config-drives make assumptions about filesystems
 * Secrets can be kept outside of the container (such as the identity endpoint specified below)
 * Writing files leads to assumptions like a libc environment attempting parse `/etc/hosts`
 * The container can be run on top of a cryptographically secured read-only filesystem
 * Metadata is a proven system for virtual machines

+config-drives are one means of providing metadata to containers/virtual machines, but make assumptions about filesystems which are not appropriate for all environments.
+Hence, the app container specification defines an HTTP-based metadata for providing metadata to containers.

 ### Metadata Server

-The ACE must provide a Metadata server on the address given to the container via AC_METADATA_URL.
+The ACE must provide a Metadata server on the address given to the container via the `AC_METADATA_URL` environment variable.
-By convention the default will be http://169.254.169.254.
+By convention, the default address will be `http://169.254.169.254`.

-Clients querying any of these endpoints must specify the Metadata-Flavor: AppContainer header.
+Clients querying any of these endpoints must specify the `Metadata-Flavor: AppContainer` header.

 ### Container Metadata